 Google yourself.
 Some review committees will use social media as part of their evaluation process.
 Where possible, make sure online content portrays you well.

 Contact faculty members or personal contacts (non-familial) now who may be willing to recommend you.
 Get their permission to list them as references and let them know when you've used their names.

 Write Your Essay

 Essays are one of the most important ways you can set yourself apart.

 Your essay gives the review committee a chance to learn about you as an individual.
 Be genuine in how you express yourself.
 Write in a way that reflects your personality, your strengths, your life experiences, and your influences (moments, people, places).
 Write as if you were speaking to a review committee member.

 Everyone has a unique story.
 Consider how you will communicate your story to the committee and how to use the core of your story to frame your essay.

 Write a basic essay that you can use as a master document to modify for specific applications according to the prompt questions that each application will ask.

 Grammar, writing mechanics, and errors matter.
-Proofread carefully, have someone whose writing skills you trust proofread for you, or work with the UO Tutoring & Learning Center in the Knight Library (4th floor) for help with writing strategies and grammar.
+Proofread carefully, have someone whose writing skills you trust proofread for you, or work with the UO Tutoring and Academic Engagement Center in the Knight Library for help with writing strategies and grammar.

 Know your audience.
 If you are applying for a scholarship outside the UO, do some research on the organization offering the scholarship to help you understand what they’re looking for.